noi-techpark/go-apigorowler/README.md

 * Validate configuration
 * Execute each step and inspect intermediate results
 * Debug jq and template expressions interactively
+* Visualize context hierarchy and data flow
+* Profile execution performance

 ---

-Of course!
-Here's the completed section.

 ## Examples

 The package includes several tests and examples to better understand its usage.
 The configuration files listed below demonstrate various features.

-Feel free to contribute by adding more examples or tests\! 🚀
+Feel free to contribute by adding more examples or tests! 🚀

 -----